Check out what’s

 Embarking on a renovation project?
 Here are some questions to consider asking to make sure your contractor is right for the job and that the work will maintain the historic character of your home.
 The former Historic Preservation Board researched and produced this great guide:

 Back in 2017 the Commission approved a Neighborhood Signs Policy and made an amendment to the Zoning Ordinance to permit the signs.
-For approval, the signs have to go through both the Community Sustainability and Economic Development Board and Building Inspection office for review and approval.
+For approval, the signs have to go through both the Historic Preservation Committee of the Community Sustainability and Economic Development Board (also called the Resilience Board) and Building Inspection office for review and approval.
+Commission approval also is needed.

 The Pennsylvania Public Utility Commission’s Outside and Above ground Meter and Regulator Location Requirement